naeimzarei/Budgetopolis/Git Basics.md

 # Markdown Basics

-Here is a link to a website that has a markdown cheat sheet, which I have found really useful: [Markdown Basics ](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+Here is a link to a website that has a markdown cheat sheet, which I have found really useful: [Markdown Basics](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).